codemillmatt/partly-newsy-s1e3/README.md

 You can get more info on that font, including the ability to [download it here](https://docs.microsoft.com/windows/uwp/design/style/segoe-ui-symbol-font?WT.mc_id=partlycloudy-github-masoucou#about-segoe-mdl2-assets).

+[This here has all the in-depth goodness](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/text/fonts?WT.mc_id=partlycloudy-github-masoucou#display-font-icons) on Forms with Font Icons, but the quick version - keep on reading!

 To get access to all the glyphs in that font - add it to the `Assets` folder in your Android project.
 And add it to the `Resources` folder in your iOS project.

 Also on iOS, you'll need to edit your `info.plist` file.
 Add a key `UIAppFonts` with an `<Array>` value that has a single `<String>` entry of the font's name on disk.
 Or most like here `SegMDL2.ttf`.